The Geodesic Diameter of Polygonal Domains: Computing the Geodesic Diameter

 The following table summarizes the discussion so far.

-As Case \textbf{(II)} being a bottleneck, we conclude the following. \begin{theorem} Given a polygonal domain having $n$ corners and $h$ holes, the geodesic diameter and a diametral pair can be computed in $O(n^{7+\frac{8}{11}+\epsilon})$ or $O(n^7 (\log n+ h))$ time in the worst case, where $\epsilon$ is any fixed positive number. \copy\ProofSym \end{theorem}
+As Case \textbf{(I-I)} is the bottleneck, we conclude the following. \begin{theorem} Given a polygonal domain having $n$ corners and $h$ holes, the geodesic diameter and a diametral pair can be computed in $O(n^{7+\frac{8}{11}+\epsilon})$ or $O(n^7 (\log n+ h))$ time in the worst case, where $\epsilon$ is any fixed positive number. \copy\ProofSym \end{theorem}

-We can avoid some difficult cases when $h$ is a small constant based on a simple observation: If there are two distinct shortest paths between $s$ and $t$ in $\Poly$, then we know that there is at least one hole in the region closed by the two paths.
-In general, if $k$ shortest paths exist between any two points of $\Poly$, we can conclude $h \geq k-1$.
-By contraposition, if $h < k-1$, then there cannot exist two points that have $k$ or more distinct shortest paths between them.